Best Photo Editing Software for Macs in 2023 (Free & Paid)

 - Some functions are slow

-ON1 Photo Raw is one of the lesser-known platforms available for photo editing, which is perhaps something of an oversight given its inclusion of some truly powerful tools and selection of excellent features you won’t find on other editing apps for Mac.
+ON1 Photo Raw is one of the lesser-known platforms available for photo editing, which is perhaps something of an oversight given its inclusion of some truly powerful tools and a selection of excellent features you won’t find on other editing apps for Mac.

 ON2 Photo Raw’s interface isn’t the most user-friendly photo editing app, with some features not as easily accessed as they could be, but with that said the breadth of features and tools is impressive, comparable to those found in Lightroom.